crossplane/upjet/docs/generating-a-provider.md

        go mod tidy
        ```

 5. Implement `ProviderConfig` logic.
-In `provider-tf-template`, there is already
+In `provider-jet-template`, there is already
    a boilerplate code in file `internal/clients/${ProviderNameLower}.go` which
    takes care of properly fetching secret data referenced from `ProviderConfig`
    resource.